-- Update can be performed using the external storage device only. .(The USB memory may not be compatible depending on the manufacturer) - If you connect a USB drive to TP, as there is a lot of data, the operating software may not be updated normally.
+- Update can be performed using the external storage device only. - If you connect a USB drive to TP, as there is a lot of data, the operating software may not be updated normally.
 Be sure to connect directly to the controller. - Update files may be composed of multiple files instead of a single file.
-For proper update of files, do not modify the name or path of an update file package arbitrarily. - The update function is not available for general users but for the user with a certain authority.
+For proper update of files, do not modify the name or path of an update file package arbitrarily. - It is recommended to update the operating software and the control software at the same time in the versions compatible with each other.
+If versions incompatible with each other are installed as a result of not checking compatibility, the robot may not work normally. - The update function is not available for general users but for the user with a certain authority.
 If you need an update, contact Hanwha Precision Machinery or a local service center.